Tingle (The Legend of Zelda): Appearances

 Tingle made his debut in the Nintendo 64 game Majora's Mask.
 Throughout Link's adventure, he helps Link navigate Termina by selling him maps of various areas.
 His father operates the pictograph contest at the Woodfall Swamp, and is ashamed by his son's behavior.
-Tingle next appeared in The Wind Waker, where Link frees Tingle from prison and is given the Tingle Tuner as a reward, which allows a second player to play as Tingle on the Gameboy Advance.
+Tingle's other major appearance is in The Wind Waker, where Link frees Tingle from prison and is given the Tingle Tuner as a reward, which allows a second player to play as Tingle on the Game Boy Advance.
 In the Wii U remake, Tingle gives Link the Tingle Bottle instead, which can be used to post on Miiverse.
 In both versions, Tingle gives Link a map to Tingle Island, and can be found for the rest of the game on this island.
 He deciphers the charts needed to haul the Triforce Shards from the ocean floor, with the number of charts reduced in the remake.
 He is accompanied by his brother, Ankle, and a man named David Jr. who is made to work by Tingle.
 His brother, Knuckle, also can appear, though only through use of the Tingle Tuner.

 He appears in various minor roles across the series, including Oracle of Ages, Four Swords Adventures, and The Minish Cap.
-He also makes minor cameos in games such as Phantom Hourglass, Spirit Tracks, and Skyward Sword.
+He is also referenced in Phantom Hourglass, Spirit Tracks, and Skyward Sword.
 In Breath of the Wild and Tears of the Kingdom Link is able to collect and wear a Tingle outfit, which gives him a night speed bonus and makes other characters afraid of Link.
+Furthermore, Tingle appears as a playable character in Hyrule Warriors via the Majora's Mask DLC pack.
+Tingle appears in Cadence of Hyrule as a non-playable character who helps the player navigate the Lost Woods.